How to Lease a Restaurant

 Give yourself more time than you think you need.
-A good rule of thumb is six months to find and lease a restaurant and another six months to permit, remodel and open for business.
+A good rule of thumb is six months to find a location, sign a lease and, another six months to permit, remodel, and open for business.

 Chance Favors Only the Prepared Mind

-When you do find a location you like, things start to move fast.
-If you are not prepared, you will find yourself scrambling to gather information and causing delays that can jeopardize the deal.
+Be prepared.
+When you find a location you like, things start to move fast.
+Being unprepared can cause delays that can jeopardize the deal.

 Getting your Mise en Place

-This French term, ( pronounced meez-on-plahss) means “everything put in It’s place”.
-Prior to starting your search for a restaurant location, it’s important to put everything in its place.
+This French term ( pronounced meez-on-plahss) means “everything put in Its place.”
+Before starting your search for a restaurant location, it’s vital to put everything in its place.

-Your recipe determines the main ingredients needed to successfully create your dish.
+Your business plan is your recipe.
+The recipe determines the main ingredients needed to create your dish successfully.

 The main ingredients are: